c3lang/c3docs-old/docs/examples.md

 Enums are always namespaced.

-Enums also define `.min` and `.max`, returning the minimum and maximum value for the enum values. `.all` returns an array with all enums.
+Enums also define `.min` and `.max`, returning the minimum and maximum value for the enum values. `.values` returns an array with all enums.

 ```
 enum State : uint